 The second example is a new home with two double driveways.
 It appears the 2nd driveway is for access to the backyard pool.
-I only need one double and one single because of disability, accessibility and safety reasons.
+I only need one double and one single because of my disability.
 I provided the photos to the council and asked for an explanation.
 No reply, And asked again.
 No reply.
-I will keep finding inconsistencies and posting them on this blog.
+And then a ‘don’t know’ I will keep finding inconsistencies and posting them on this blog.
 Why can’t I get answers to my questions?

 The third example has a crossover that would be around 13-14 metres wide.
 However, just to the left of the photo, the road compresses into one lane in order to slow traffic down.
-The council may have allowed for a car park to be located off the road, however that still leaves a driveway that is the same width as mine.
-I assume the extra width has nothing to do with the resident having a disability, and requiring more accessibility?
+The council may have allowed for a car park to be located off the road, however, that still leaves a crossover that is the same width as mine.

 Invitation to the Mayor and Infrastructure Manager

 Possibly the two things PWD (people with a disability) hate the most are accessibility issues, and other people not talking to them about their accessibility issues.
 The council worker didn’t seem experienced with accessibility topics, and he was asking questions to the wrong person.